hirak214/troy-csc-handbook/README.md

-# TROY Housing CSC Handbook
+# TROY CSC Handbook - The Ultimate Guide
-Welcome to the TROY Housing CSC Handbook.
-This document serves as a comprehensive guide for Community Standards Coordinators (CSCs) at TROY, outlining essential information, procedures, and resources to support your role.
+Welcome to the TROY CSC Handbook.
+This document serves as a comprehensive guide for USC's Troy Customer Service Centre (CSC), outlining essential information, procedures, and resources to support your role.

 ## Purpose of the Handbook
 The handbook is designed to provide CSCs with the necessary tools and knowledge to effectively manage community standards, conduct inspections, handle incidents, and foster a positive living environment for residents.